mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ## Methods

+### public virtual bool Autoload(ref string name, ref string texture, ref EquipType? equip)

+Allows you to automatically load an item instead of using Mod.AddItem.
+Return true to allow autoloading; by default returns the mod's autoload property.
+Name is initialized to the overriding class name, texture is initialized to the namespace and overriding class name with periods replaced with slashes, and equip is initialized to null.
+Use this method to either force or stop an autoload, change the default display name and texture path, and to allow for autoloading equipment textures.

+### public virtual void AutoloadEquip(ref string texture, ref string armTexture, ref string femaleTexture)
+This method is called when Autoload sets an equipment type.
+This allows you to specify equipment texture paths that differ from the defaults.
+Texture will be initialized to the item texture followed by an underscore and the EquipType, armTexture will be initialized to the item texture followed by "_Arms", and femaleTexture will be initialized to the item texture followed by "_FemaleBody".

 ### public virtual DrawAnimation GetAnimation()

 Override this method to create an animation for your item.
 In general you will return a new Terraria.DataStructures.DrawAnimationVertical(int frameDuration, int frameCount).